 While most Italians made the westward journey to North or South America, Michelangelo Russo headed east, first to Berlin, where he set up a studio during the burgeoning art scene of the early Nineties, and then to Australia, whose light and open expanses beckoned.
 He settled in Melbourne, establishing himself not only as an exhibiting artist but as a musician whose discography is as long as his exhibition resume.
 "Regardless of the city I am working in and the series I am working on," he says, "I always feel connected, inspired and motivated by my Italianità."

 Although I place these artists within the breadth of the Italian Diaspora, their work is part of the visual narrative of this project.
-You will see the textile-influenced paintings of Grassi and Sannai in Part One, while Mohr’s installations, the paintings of Pozzi and Sera, and the sculptural constructions of Bianchino and Russo are in Part Two.
+You will see González Gandolfi's map-referenced works, Angelica Bergamini's poetic boats, the textile-influenced paintings of Grassi and Sannai, and Callipari-Marcuzzo's performative works in Part One, while Mohr’s installations, the paintings of Pozzi, Sera, and Keller, and the sculptural constructions of Bianchino and Russo are in Part Two.

 Lucio Pozzi, Schwitters' Mambo, 2018, oil on canvas, app 13.5 x 13.5 inches; Lorenza Sannai, Dove ci incontriamo, thread and paint on canvas, app 6 x 6 inches; Antonietta Grassi, Lifelines in the Age of Anxiety, no. 1, 2020, oil and ink on Belgian linen, 84 x 78 inches